ABRG-Models/Tessellations/README.md

 ```

 **pFieldVisjson.sh** is a script which writes out the json configuration file **pFieldVis.json**.
 The script takes three arguments so that the parameters **Dn**, **Dchi** and **Dc** can be set in the json.
-You can edit the script **pFieldVisjson.sh** if you wish to change any of the other parameters in the **pFieldVis.json** file.
+You can edit the script **pFieldVisjson.sh** if you wish to change any of the other parameters that are written out in the **pFieldVis.json** file.
-**pFieldVis.json** will be read by the main program when it runs from another script.
+**pFieldVis.json** will be read by the main program when it runs from the scripts **coldpFieldVis.py** and **warmpFieldVis.py**.

 To observe how **pFieldVisjson.sh** creates pFieldVis.json with your own parameters, try:
 ```
 ./pFieldVisjson.sh 1 2 3
 ```
+then examine the text file **pFieldVis.json**.

 The script **coldpFieldVis.py** will run **setCentres**, **pFieldVisjson.sh** and finally the main program **pFieldVis** from a cold start, i.e. from random initial fields:
 ```
 python coldpFieldVis.py
 ```
+It will create several windows in which will appear visualisations of the simulations and it will exit once the simulations have completed.

 Sometimes the following error message appears and the program crashes.
 ```
 "terminate called after throwing an instance of 'std::runtime_error' what():  t out of range [0,1]
 Aborted (core dumped)"
 ```
-In this case simply running the script again will produce a different tessellation and the program will run.
+In this case simply running the script again will produce a different tessellation and the program should complete.
 It seems
 that every so often a tessellation is created by **setCentres.cpp** that triggers an error message from the morphologica
-libraries, this is rare and so re-running the script will suffice.
+libraries.
 We are investigating this issue and will update
 the software when it is solved.

 To produce the correlation histograms run the matlab script **correlationMorph.m**.
 To produce sufficiently representative